Missile defense systems by country: Bavar-373

+Bavar-373 is an Iranian long-range road-mobile surface-to-air missile system unveiled in August 2016.
+Iran describes it as a competitor with the S-300 missile system.
+It is manufactured by the Iranian Defence Ministry in cooperation with unspecified local manufacturers and universities.

+The system was formally unveiled during a ceremony attended on 22 August 2019, and was declared operational the same day.

+An upgraded version was unveiled in 2022.
+Iran described it as a competitor with the S-400 and said it is capable of shooting down Fifth-generation fighter aircraft.

+The first prototype was built on 22 November 2011.
+Iran announced that the system was designed and built by defense ministry, domestic industries and some Iranian universities.
+Esmaieli said that Iran doesn't even think about S-300 anymore as Bavar-373 was much more capable.
+Iranian sources suggest that the Bavar 373 will be mobile, with four missiles loaded on each mobile truck launcher.

+Arman

+The Arman missile system (full name: Arman long-range anti-ballistic missile system) is an anti-ballistic defense system built by the Iranian Ministry of Defense.

+There are two versions of the Iranian defense system, each equipped with different radars.
+One version utilizes a passive radar carrier, while the other model features an active radar.
+The Arman system employs Sayad-3F missiles.

 Israel

 Israel has multiple missile defense systems, covering the wide range of missile threats.

 Arrow

 The Arrow or Hetz (חֵץ, [ˈχet͡s]) is an Israeli family of anti-ballistic missiles, partially funded by the US.
 It was designed to fulfill an Israeli requirement for a theater missile defense system.
-Development of the system began in 1986 and has continued since, drawing some contested criticism.
 Undertaken by Israel Aerospace Industries (IAI) and Boeing, it is overseen by the Israeli Ministry of Defense's "Homa" (חומה, [χoma], "rampart") administration and the U.S. Missile Defense Agency.

 The Arrow system consists of the joint production hypersonic Arrow anti-missile interceptor, the Elta EL/M-2080 "Green Pine" early-warning AESA radar, the Tadiran Telecom "Golden Citron" ("Citron Tree") C3I center, and the Israel Aerospace Industries "Brown Hazelnut" ("Hazelnut Tree") launch control center.
 The system is transportable, as it can be moved to other prepared sites.

 Following the construction and testing of the Arrow 1 technology demonstrator, production and deployment began with the Arrow 2 version of the missile.
 The Arrow is considered one of the most advanced missile defense programs currently in existence.